Dirty Beaches

-Alex Zhang Hungtai (born September 4, 1980 in Taipei) is a Taiwanese-born Canadian musician and actor.
+Alex Zhang Hungtai (born September 4, 1980) is a Taiwanese-born Canadian musician and actor.
 In addition to his given name, he makes music under the names Last Lizard and Dirty Beaches.

-Zhang released several EPs and three albums as Dirty Beaches on cassette-only labels before releasing his fourth full-length, Badlands, in March 2011.
-Badlands, unlike Zhang's earlier work, included his vocals on most songs.
-The album was long listed as a nominee for the 2011 Polaris Music Prize.
+Zhang was born in Taipei.
+He released several EPs and three albums as Dirty Beaches on cassette-only labels before releasing his fourth full-length, Badlands, in March 2011.
+Unlike Zhang's earlier work, Badlands includes his vocals on most songs.
+The album was long-listed for the 2011 Polaris Music Prize.
 Drifters/Love Is The Devil followed in 2013, pushing further into no wave, electronic music, jazz and ambient territory.

-In 2014 Zhang decided to end the Dirty Beaches project after releasing the instrumental album Stateless, on which he played sax.
-As Last Lizard, Zhang collaborated with jazz and improvisational musicians and released new solo pieces on Soundcloud, Vimeo and Vine.
+In 2014 Zhang ended the Dirty Beaches project after releasing the instrumental album Stateless, on which he played sax.
+As Last Lizard, he collaborated with jazz and improvisational musicians and released new solo pieces on SoundCloud, Vimeo and Vine.
 In 2016 Zhang released the instrumental piano album Knave of Hearts under his own name.

 Zhang has also recorded original film soundtracks for several documentaries, including Water Park (2012) and Who Is Arthur Chu?
 (2017), in addition to directing music videos for himself and others.

 History

 Dirty Beaches began as a one-man band, sometimes employing sampling, inspired by Zhang's longtime love of hip hop.
 In addition to his own years moving between countries and on the road touring, films are one of Zhang's influences, particularly those by Wong Kar-wai.
 Zhang said Wong's movies are "usually about the passage of time, and how in relation it distorts your relationship with everything else in life.
 The central Dirty Beaches character is a product of those experiences.
 Of someone traveling long distances in search of something, in exile, misplaced, with no home to return to."
 Zhang has lived in Taipei, Queens, Etobicoke, Honolulu, San Francisco, Shanghai, Vancouver, Montreal, Berlin, Lisbon and Los Angeles, among other cities.

-Dirty Beaches has released work on record labels throughout the world since his first album Old Blood came out on Montreal's Fixture Records in 2007.
+Dirty Beaches has released work on record labels worldwide since his first album, Old Blood, came out on Montreal's Fixture Records in 2007.
 Dirty Beaches has recorded and toured with musicians such as Dum Dum Girls, U.S. Girls, Tonya Harding, Ela Orleans, and Xiu Xiu.
-In 2011, Zhang was able to leave a kitchen job to play music full-time.
+In 2011, Zhang left a kitchen job to play music full-time.
 First touring solo, he then put together a live band with sax player Francesco De Gallo and drummer Jesse Locke.
-On tour, Dirty Beaches moved away from the sample-based rock n roll of Badlands to embrace a more improvised sound.
+On tour, Dirty Beaches moved away from the sample-based rock of Badlands to embrace a more improvised sound.
 In 2012, guitarist Shub Roy and electronic musician Bernardino Femminielli joined Dirty Beaches live and in the studio, and they remain members of the band as of 2013.